-The acquittal process is how grant recipients show council how they spent the funds as per their funding agreement.
+An acquittal is a report submitted by the applicant detailing project outcomes and how funds received from council were spent.
+This should align to their funding agreement.
 All grant funding must be acquitted and must be completed online.

 Organisations cannot be considered for further council funding if previous grant acquittal conditions have not been met.

 - Follow the link below to log into SmartyGrants.

 - Please use the same email address and password you used in your application.
 If you do not know the email address, contact a Grants Officer.
 If you have forgotten your password click on “Forgotten your password” and follow the instructions.

 - After logging in, click on 'My Submissions' at the top right of the screen.

 - Click on your relevant acquittal form near the top of the screen.

 - If you are unable to find your acquittal form, please call the grants team on (07) 5420 8616 or email firstname.lastname@example.org, quoting your application number.

 - Complete and submit your acquittal form.